-KNES 6203 Grant Writing and Program Design, Implementation and Evaluation (3 credit hours)
+KNES 6203 Grant Writing and Program Design, Implementation & Evaluation (3 cr hrs)

 This course provides knowledge and application of the grant writing process with specific focus on the health and wellness fields.
 This will include the development of skills required for Request for Proposals, writing, budgeting and submission of grants.
 The course will provide examples of sources to obtain grants and the differences that exist among different granting agencies.
-Students will also have the opportunity to develop a project for program design, implementation and evaluation for a health related organization.
+Students will also have the opportunity to develop a project for program design, implementation and evaluation for a health-related organization.